JohnDoee/libtc/README.rst

 This library can find and use the actual torrent files but this is generally not possible to the APIs.
 Therefore it must know where the torrents are stored locally.

+These folders must contain the actual `.torrent` files.

-A list of relative torrent paths can be found here
+A list of relative torrent paths can be found here:

 Deluge
   <session_path>/state/